ST MARYS PRIMARY SCHOOL

 • Visualising - Developing a visual image of the text (story mapping)

-Prior to the guided input, the group (ability) discuss the focus question/vocabulary from the pre read session that the children have undertaken in the pre teach lesson.
+Prior to the guided input, the group discuss the focus question/vocabulary from the pre read session that the children have undertaken in the pre teach lesson.

 Guided reading groups are monitored, assessed and adjusted to ensure that the children are in the appropriate group - notes are made about children’s responses during the session linked to national Curriculum and Target Tracker statements and will enable the teacher to track pupil progress.